 Are you the one in charge of ideas?
 I would think this should be discussed in the group.
 I have found from previous experience, no matter how good I thought my ideas were nobody else in the group felt the same way.
 I have seen pictures that my now "ex" took at Marine Corp balls, when he was young and single and there weren't decorations, other than ones related to the Marine Corp.
 However, fall leaves, combined with pumpkins will always work for that time of the year, then add a few candles.
 I don't know what great ideas there are, if you want it to be tasteful.
 Otherwise there are all kinds of "cutesy" decorations available.
 I am assuming you want the ball to be tasteful.

 Do a little research on important Army related events for that time of year.
 October just screams Halloween, but personally, I think something else would be more appropriate for a military ball.
-Oct means eight if that is any help.
-What does this unit do?
-Could that be used as a starting point for a theme for the ball?
-Could it celebrate unit's achievements, present and past?
-Hope this helps.

 At Cloeelizabeth, thanks! that's actually a very smart thing to do.